-The Alimony Tax Rule
+The Alimony Tax Rule Change

-The change went into effect January 1, 2019.
+The change went into effect on January 1, 2019.
 For divorces after this date, the alimony payer can't take a federal income tax deduction for the payments.
 The alimony recipient doesn't have to pay federal income taxes on them.

 What It Means for Alimony Recipients

 The new rule can have pluses and minuses for alimony recipients.
 The good news is that they no longer have to pay taxes on the spousal support payments they receive.
 However, it may be more difficult for an alimony recipient to negotiate an advantageous divorce settlement because the rule leaves the divorced couple with fewer dollars between them.